 Slimline double glazing

-The outer pane of glass of slimline double glazing, or single glazed windows, can be made with restoration glass, which replicates the uneven surface of the original heritage or ‘crown glass’, as opposed to the flatter look of modern glass.
-This can help to give period windows, particularly on listed and conservation properties, an authentic look.
+The outer pane of glass of slimline double glazing, or single glazed windows, can be made with restoration glass, which replicates the uneven surface of the original heritage or ‘crown glass’ (above right), as opposed to the flatter look of modern float glass (above left).
+This can help to give period windows, particularly on listed and conservation properties, an authentic variable reflection.

 Laminated and acoustic glass

 If you live in a noisy area or need extra security, we can also fit our range of windows and doors with acoustic glass or laminated security glass.

 Laminated security glass can be included in single or double glazing, and is a type of safety glass which is held together when shattered by a plastic ‘interlayer’.
 Laminated glass also improves the noise insulation of a window, as the plastic interlayer absorbs sound waves.

 Acoustic glass, like laminated security glass, also includes a plastic interlayer – but can improve noise insulation even further than laminated glass – reducing sound levels in a room by up to 50%.

 Laminated and acoustic glass also reduce UV rays from the sun by 99%, to minimise the bleaching and fading of fabrics and hardwood flooring.

 At Timbawood we also offer a wide variety of patterned and opaque glass, ideal for rooms that require more privacy such as bathrooms, or for patterned glazing within front doors, for example.
 We can replicate most original designs – including original stained glass designs – or can preserve and encapsulate an original piece of stained glass within a triple glazed unit.

 The above example features a stained glass design as the outer pane of a double glazed unit.